NikeVictor/care-partner-service/README.md

 # care-partner-service
 The given code is a typescript code designed for the purpose of creating and managing partnerships among health care providers or care centers.
 And these partnerships among them can happen for service provision or collaboration.
+The CarePartnerService class contains four (4) functions, createPartner, linkExistingOrganization, createNewCarePartner and removePartnership.
+The createPartner function creates new care partners or link existing ones to an organization and also sends an invitation link to the partners into a care partner network through email.
+This function accept three arguments: an orgId, partnerAttrs and an optional ids.
+And it return an array of created or linked organizations.
+The linkExistingOrganization and createNewCarePartner functions are called by the createPartner function.
+They handle linking an existing organization as a care partner or creating a new care partner respectively.
+The removePartnership function removes a partner from an organization.